 - For the mousse, in a small saucepan over low heat, melt butter and chocolate together, stirring until smooth.
 Remove from heat and let cool to lukewarm.

 - In a small bowl, whisk egg yolks together until smooth.
 When chocolate is lukewarm, whisk in egg yolks.
 Mixture will become very thick and chocolate will seize.
 Add 2 tablespoons of hot water and whisk vigorously.
-Continue to add 1 tbsp water at a time until chocolate mixture becomes smooth (will still be quite thick).
+Continue to add 1 tablespoon water at a time until chocolate mixture becomes smooth (will still be quite thick).
 Set aside.

 - In a large bowl, beat egg whites with ¼ cup powdered Swerve, the salt and the cream of tartar until they hold stiff peaks but are not dry.